apurba-sarkar/HRX247web/README.md

 # Title: Enhanced Hospital Management System with Real-time Database Integration (App name: HRX247web)

 Introduction:
-Our project aims to develop a feature-rich notepad application with enhanced functionality, leveraging modern React Nativetechnologies such as React Toolkit and Supabase.
+Our project aims to develop a feature-rich notepad application with enhanced functionality, leveraging modern technologies such as React Toolkit and Supabase.
 This management system provides a seamless user experience with basic note-taking capabilities while incorporating advanced features like live reflection of doctors sugegstion, medicine list/store, doctors and their timming sliders, and.
 We have prioritized user convenience by integrating delete and stale features, ensuring efficient management stuffs and individuals by hospital authorities.
 By utilizing a combination of Vanilla CSS,  React-Toast, and React Query and other technologies, we've tailored a robust solution that meets the demands of modern note-taking applications.

 ## Key Features: